searchisko/searchisko/configuration/data/query/contributor_profiles.md

 # Query: Contributor Profiles

 **Contributor Profiles** is a query that return data from `contributor_profile` type.
+Query can return up to 30 profiles.

 ## URL parameters

 ##### `query`

 Can be used for full-text search across contributor profiles.
-Is searching on top of `sys_contributors` and `sys_title` fields.
+It is searching on top of `sys_contributors` and `sys_title` fields.
 If no `query` parameter is provided then all contributor profiles will match.